-Establish procedures for processing applications with potential impacts to PRCVs, including the identification of the information that must be submitted and how it will be evaluated and developing standards for conditional use permits for additional height where allowed by the MRCCA rules and the Minneapolis Zoning Ordinance.
+- Establish procedures for processing applications with potential impacts to PRCVs, including the identification of the information that must be submitted and how it will be evaluated and developing standards for conditional use permits and variances for additional height where allowed by the MRCCA rules and the Minneapolis Zoning Ordinance. - Determine appropriate mitigation procedures and methods for conditional use permits and variances.